 - Statement of Additional Information.
-The SAI provides a more complete discussion about the Funds and is incorporated by reference into this prospectus, which means that it is considered a part of this prospectus. - Annual and Semi-Annual Reports and Form N-CSR.
-The annual and semi-annual reports to shareholders and in Form N-CSR contain additional information about the Funds' investments.
+The SAI provides a more complete discussion about the Funds and is incorporated by reference into this prospectus, which means that it is considered a part of this prospectus. - Annual and Semi-Annual Reports.
+The annual and semi-annual reports to shareholders contain additional information about the Funds' investments.
 The Funds will issue an annual report after the fiscal period ends, which will contain a discussion of the market conditions and principal investment strategies that significantly affected the Funds' performance during the fiscal period.
-In Form N-CSR, you will find the fund's annual and semi-annual financial statements.